What is an ECCE Student Associate?

 Student Associates will gain access to many resources including Esri Canada GIS Training, a premium ArcGIS Developer Subscription, personalized technical assistance from Esri Canada developers, and free student registration at local Esri Canada User Conferences.
 On top of all these perks, Student Associates will also be able to take advantage of free registration (limit of 2 per ECCE) at the Esri Developer Summit (Palm Springs, CA).

 As part of being an ECCE Student Associate, we expect that you will contribute to the ECCE blog and participate in the annual App Challenge.
 For examples of suitable content for the ECCE blog, please read through the most recent ECCE blog posts.
 We regularly promote articles posted to the ECCE blog on the @EsriCanada_CE Twitter feed.
 This is a great opportunity to share GIS-related research you are currently involved in with a larger audience.

 Student Associate FAQ

 How do I submit a post to the ECCE blog?

-When you have been selected as a Student Associate by your ECCE coordinator, an account will be created for you to login to the ECCE website.
+When you have been selected as a Student Associate by your ECCE director, an account will be created for you to login to the ECCE website.
 When you are logged in, you can submit new blog posts from a link provided on the ECCE blog web page.

 When you submit a new blog post, it will be published to the ECCE blog for your school after being reviewed.

 Do you have any guidelines for an ECCE blog post?

 The ECCE blog is a great place for you to share any interesting Esri GIS-related ideas or content.
-This includes research you are carrying out that you’d like to show off and/or collaborate with other ECCE members on, useful new GIS resources that you want to share with your colleagues, Esri User Conference experiences, or anything you can think of that has a connection to the Esri GIS platform.
+This includes research you are carrying out that you’d like to show off or collaborate on with other ECCE members, useful new GIS resources that you want to share with your colleagues, Esri User Conference experiences, or anything of interest has a connection to Esri technology platform or your experience as an ECCE associate.
 Blog posts should range from roughly 300 to 1000 words, and include at least 1 image relevant to your post.